 Normally, we would have slept in and enjoyed breakfast with her and the other guests, but we had a lot of ground to cover if we were to see all that we wanted to explore and still get home to Tucson in time to pick up our two dogs.

 Since leaving Willcox and passing through Safford on our way to Duncan, we had been on the Salsa Trail.

 The Salsa Trail extends about 240 miles and unites the towns of Safford, Pima, Thatcher, Clifton, Duncan, Willcox, and York.
 It also unites about a dozen Mexican restaurants, a chili farm, and a tortilla factory.
 You can get the Salsa Trail book here.

 You can take it any time of year to sample the best Mexican food in the area, and more particularly, many varieties of salsa.
-But every year, the Graham County Chamber sponsors SalsaFest, sort of a block party that extend over 3 counties: Graham, Greenlee, and Cochise.
+But every year, the Graham County Chamber sponsors SalsaFest, sort of a block party that extends over 3 counties: Graham, Greenlee, and Cochise.

 Leaving Duncan, we headed north to the once-vibrant mining town of Clifton.
 Clifton is an old copper mining town.
 No mine, no town.
 Rich copper deposits were first discovered here soon after the Civil War.

 The San Francisco River runs through town.
 Over the last century, it has flooded and decimated Clifton several times.
 Now there’s a fine RV park along the river where houses used to be before the most recent flood.

 While taking photographs around town, we met Marla who, with her husband, owns several historic building.
 She was kind enough to point out some of the more impressive features in and around Clifton, including the Potter Ranch B&B.

 Update: October 2018; The Potter Ranch is currently listed for Sale.
 If I were younger…